-Attendance is mandatory and we expect all children to attend as normal from the start of term.
+Attendance is mandatory and we expect all children to attend as normal.

-Please ensure that you have contacted the school office, as you would for any illness, before 9am so we can ensure we have a correct attendance register for the day.
+Please ensure that you contact the school office for any illness before 9am so we can ensure we have a correct attendance register for the day.

 If at any point your child is unable to attend school due to COVID-19, we will set remote learning.
 We expect this to be completed unless of course, your child is unwell with the virus.

 Our remote learning will follow a similar format to that used in lockdown and will be sent to you directly by the class teacher.
 As far as is practical your child will follow the same learning as their classmates in school.
 For this reason, it may be that some lessons are provided through a live link which will be sent to you by the class teacher.